About Our Office

 This service is available to assist you in your job search.
 It is for transmissions only.
 Please see our office receptionist for details.

 Our career counselors are here to support your academic and professional success.
 No matter your field of study or major, we can provide you with information on what it takes to succeed in your chosen career.
 Whether you are seeking to change your major, or to pick a minor or concentration, we are available to assist you.
 Call 585.475.2301 for an appointment.
-Alumni, please ask your program coordinator for a referral from your program coordinator.
+Alumni, please ask your program coordinator for a referral.
 For more information visit the Career Counseling of our site.

 Our office can customize your recruiting efforts based on your hiring needs.
 We are committed to building a bridge between the business community and RIT.
 The majority of employers use job postings, on campus interviews and career fairs to recruit RIT co-op, graduating students and alumni.
 Additional recruiting options include company information days and access to a resume database.